prwilliams5/docs/README.md

 ---

+## Example

-Example of a Grafana dashboard monitoring a Zabbix server.
+Grafana dashboard monitoring a Zabbix server.
 Many different types of both virtual and physical hosts can be monitored.
 The combination of Zabbix and Grafana can be both flexible and powerful.

+---

 ![Grafana Dashboard](./images/grafana-dash.png)

 ---